Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Even if you usually take care of your teeth, there’s a chance they’ll suffer decay or damage.
 For instance, you might get a cavity from plaque and tartar buildup if you slack on your oral hygiene regimen.
 On the other hand, you may experience a tooth chip or crack due to an injury.
 Either way, you should consider dental crowns in such situations.
-Crowns from The Castleberry Center would help your injured teeth look and feel great.
+Dental crowns in Louetta from The Castleberry Center would help your injured teeth look and feel great.
 To learn more about what they can do, just keep reading or call our office!

 What Is a Dental Crown?